ryvn-mango/aws-rds-postgres/README.md

 - The module uses Kubernetes backend configuration.
 Ensure your Terraform environment is properly configured for this.
  - The password is generated at apply time and marked as a sensitive output.
 Store it securely (e.g., AWS Secrets Manager) rather than relying on CLI history.
  - Ensure `name_prefix` conforms to AWS naming constraints for RDS identifiers (letters, numbers, hyphens; must start with a letter; max 63 characters).
+ - Deletion protection is enabled by default.
+Set `deletion_protection = false` before destroying the instance.

 ## License